nickdlc/CSc460-Project/final_analysis.md

 - `preliminary_analysis.md`: Preliminary analysis with Data Cleaning Code, Exploratory Analysis, Challenges, Future Work, and Contributions

 ### Challenges (Optional)
 In our preliminary analysis, the challenges we faced were mapping the column names from their keys to their definitions, and cleaning the data because we were working with a large dataset.
 After we chose a manageable amount of feature vectors to work with, this was no longer a problem.
 Our biggest problem during the Final Analysis was improving our machine learning model.
 We performed a classification using decision tree and linear regression.
-However, the initial accuracy for both was around 30% and 6% respectively.
+However, the initial accuracy for both was around 41% and 6% respectively.
 We tried a bunch of techniques to improve our models.

 ### Contributions
-- Nicholas De La Cruz: Data cleaning, classification, KFold, cross-validation, linear regression
+- Nicholas De La Cruz: Data cleaning, classification, KFold, cross-validation, linear regression, translating main notebook into scripts
 - Kareem Ibrahim: Data cleaning, improving the model, KFold, cross-validation
 - Gene Lam: Exploratory data analysis, confusion matrix, ROC, and PCA